***** "A Note From The Human Translator"

 A local trolley rolled to a stop, and the herd surged for its doors.
 Time to return to reality.
 I hefted my straddle pack and joined the herd, ignoring the random elbows and tails as we fought our way forward.
 This trolley was inbound for the Chamber Of Ancients, (sigh) while the one coming up behind it was bound for the Outer Circle Southwest, where our homes were...

 ...but right beyond the tracks was the edge of the v'vR gh'vadja, with its eateries and amusements and street merchants.
 There was another festival going on, and the bright banners and lively music were irresistible.
 I faltered and came to a halt, bemused by the colorful spectacle.
 They seemed to be having a grand time with the dancing and drumming and costumes and all, and I needed a break in the worst way.
 My Aide paused to look askance at me, then wiggled his ears in exasperation, and boarded the trolley.
 Ingrate.
 The crisp late season weather and the smoking oil sticks were hypnotic.
-So I took a little time out for myself to stroll along the crowded streets enjoying the festive atmosphere-and wound up walking half way across the World Nest to my appointment.
+So I took a little time out for myself to stroll through the festive atmosphere.
+Enough of being indispensable...

 G'cetGian was fiddling with an ornate V'liz pot-new since I was there last-when I arrived at his grotto.
 "You two did a fine job with that trade accord," he called over his shoulder.

 'He better like it,' I thought, peevishly.
 "Thank you, Eldest," was what I said.
 His cloying courtesy got on my nerves at times, and right then he looked to be at his congenial worst.
 I sagged onto one of the plush belly cushions by the fountain with a weary sigh, thankful for a moment to sit down.
+I missed a series of trolleys and wound up walking half way across the World Nest to my appointment.
+The story of my life.
 My feet ached.
-Why do I do this to myself?

 "And what do you think of their new negotiator, Ancient N'vumBre?"